 Now there is a new tool called Magisk.
 It comes with a unique version of SuperSU and its own Manager application as well.
 The Magisk SuperSU and Magisk Manager can run a full systemless root, allow root access to all applications and still do it all without tripping SafetyNet.
 That means it’s possible to have root access and use services like Android Pay.
 Netflix will work too.

-How to Install Magisk Root Tool on Android 5.0.1 Lollipop
+Download Magisk to Root Android 5.0.1 Lollipop